BingluCS/ZFP-X/README.md

 ZFP is one of the most successful compressors for scientific applications in high-performance computing systems and this work continues to be optimized.
 We propose a new embedded coding and apply it to ZFP, called ZFP-X.

 ## Install
-Replace the encode.c and decode.c files in path "src/template/" of ZFP(https://github.com/LLNL/zfp).
+Replace the encode.c and decode.c files in the path "src/template/" of ZFP(https://github.com/LLNL/zfp).